 The Informed Investor

-Whether you’re a seasoned investor or just getting started, the most common advice you may have heard is the importance of a diversified investment portfolio.
-This means investing your money in various types of assets and financial markets, both domestic and international, to help ensure that your funds are not solely dependent on one country’s economy or a certain business sector.
+Whether you are a seasoned investor or just getting started, the most common advice you may have heard is the importance of a diversified investment portfolio.
+Investment diversification means investing your money in various types of assets and financial markets, both domestic and international, to help ensure that your funds are not solely dependent on one country’s economy or a certain business sector.

 Ideally, these alternative investments won’t be tied to the movement of the stock or bond markets and tend to be more difficult to forecast as a whole over the long-term, which is why it is recommended to allocate only a small amount of funds in this category.
 Alternative investments may provide hedges against inflation too.
 The industry consensus says that about 5-10% of a portfolio should be in alternative investments.
 While alternative investments are often less liquid than stocks or bonds, they may yield higher returns given a time horizon is long enough.

 Real estate is the most common alternative investment that people may already own.
 For example, rental income and property equity can turn out to be a large amount of an investor’s overall net worth.
-Many investors fail to achieve adequate diversification when implementing these strategies.
-Therefore they are not likely to achieve optimal benefits.
+Many investors may fail to achieve adequate investment diversification if they neglect to consider alternative investments.
+They may be missing the opportunity to achieve optimal benefits.

 Each investors’ needs are personal and specific, therefore we don’t recommend investing in all of these alternative options, but here a few areas for you to explore: